 - Those working on communication should refer to CDAC’s Practice Guide to Working with Rumours – also available in Arabic and French.

 - Those working with the media should refer to BBC Media Action’s Guide for the media on communicating in public health emergencies.
-Also available in Arabic and French, with more languages being made available in the coming days.
+Also available in Arabic, French, Russian, Ukrainian, Georgian, Romanian, Azeri and Armenian with more languages being made available in the coming days.

 - First Draft News has created a comprehensive list of tools and guides for journalists covering COVID-19.